Espresso and Stochastic Acceleration of Ultra-high-energy Cosmic Rays in Relativistic Jets: trajectories and spectra of released particles

 \section{trajectories and spectra of released particles}

 We carry out our analysis using 3D relativistic MHD simulations performed with PLUTO, which includes adaptive mesh refinement \citep{mignone+12,rossi+08}.
-We consider the same initial conditions as in MC19 in order to single out the role of small-scale scattering on top of a known situation.
+We consider the same initial conditions as in MC19 in order to single out the role of small-scale scattering on top of a known situation (Please refer to MC19 for more details on the MHD simulation setup and properties of the jet).
 The jet is launched with Lorentz factor $\Gamma_0 = 7$ along $\hat{z}$ through a nozzle with a magnetization radius $\rj$ in a box that measures 48$\rj$ in the $x$- and $y$-directions and 100$\rj$ in the $z$-direction in a grid that has $512 \times 512 \times 1024$ cells with four refinement levels.
 The initial conditions are set by the jet/ambient density contrast $\psi$, the jet sonic and Alfv\'enic Mach numbers $M_s\equiv c/c_s$, and $M_A\equiv c/v_A$, where $c$, $c_s$, and $v_A$ are the light, sound, and Alfv\'en speed, respectively.
 Our initial parameters are $\psi = 10^{-3}$, $M_s = $3, and $M_A = 1.67$.

 As in MC19, we consider two possible orientations of the jet toroidal magnetic field, $B_\phi\lessgtr 0$, which physically corresponds to a current $J_z\lessgtr 0$ along the jet axis (case A and B, respectively).
-These cases lead to similar UHECR spectra, and differ only for the angular distribution of the released particles (figure 11 in MC19).
+These cases lead to similar UHECR spectra, and differ only for the angular distribution of the released particles (Figure 11 in MC19).
 When not specified, we plot results for case A only; a synthesis on the differences and similarities between both cases is included in \S\ref{anisotropy}.

 We propagate $\sim$100,000 test-particles in this jet with a wide range of initial gyroradii $\mathcal R$ and positions, with the same initial conditions as in MC19 and for the scattering rates discussed in \S\ref{bohm_diffusion}.
+Particles are homogeneously and isotropically initialized from linearly spaced locations $(r_{\rm i}, \phi_{\rm i}, z_{\rm i})$ around the spine of the jet where $r_{\rm i}/\rj\in [0.2,5]$, $z_{\rm i}/\rj\in [2,60]$ and $\phi_{\rm i}\in [0,2\pi]$.
+Additionally, their initial pitch angles are also linearly spaced to span all possible angles.
 It is useful to introduce the particle gyroradius normalized to the jet radius in the reference value of the magnetic field, $B_0$ as